-As an Australian Government Agency, the Department of Industry (we, our, us, the Department) is bound by the Australian Privacy Principles (APPs) in the Privacy Act 1988 (the Privacy Act), which regulates how agencies collect, use, disclose and store personal information, including sensitive information, and how individuals may access and correct records containing their personal information.
+As an Australian Government Agency, the Department of Industry and Science (we, our, us, the Department) is bound by the Australian Privacy Principles (APPs) in the Privacy Act 1988 (the Privacy Act), which regulates how agencies collect, use, disclose and store personal information, including sensitive information, and how individuals may access and correct records containing their personal information.

 The Department respects the right to privacy under the Privacy Act and complies with Privacy Act requirements in relation to the collection and management of personal information.

 The Department collects personal information that is reasonably necessary for, or directly related to, its functions and activities.
 The Department will only use and disclose personal information for the purpose it was collected and in accordance with the Privacy Act.

 The Department may collect personal information in ways including, but not limited to, directly from individuals when they:

 - access and use our website and web based channels;

 - have conversations with our representatives via telephone and in person; and

 - complete an application.

 From time to time, we may also collect personal information from third parties or a private source however this will only be carried out by the Department if: